owncloud/web/docs/extension-system/_index.md

    7. Upload menu.
 ExtensionPointId `app.files.upload-menu`.
 Mounts extensions of type `action`.
    8. Quick actions.
 ExtensionPointId `app.files.quick-actions`.
 Mounts extensions of type `action`.
 3. Global progress bar for the global loading state.
 ExtensionPointId `app.runtime.global-progress-bar`.
 Mounts a single extensions of type `customComponent`.
 If multiple exist, the user can choose via the account page.
+4. Global search providers.
+ExtensionPointId `app.search.providers`.
+Utilizes extensions of type `search` as search engines for the search input in the global top bar.

 #### User Preferences for Extensions